 Again, H: is the drive letter for your USB device

 That’s it!
 Time to reboot your machine and see if it boots off from the device you just built.
 You will need to change your BIOS settings to have the USB device as the 1st device in boot sequence.
-It may take a bit time in the first time to have your system ready and use.
+It may take a bit time for the first time to have your system ready and use.

 From my own test, the performance from a 16GB USB key is quite horrible.
 So I would suggest that to get the most out of this awesome new Windows 8 feature you may want to try this on an external hard drive with USB 3 or eSATA connection.
 SSD drive would be ideal, if possible.